 If you have time for it, here’s another great use of student writing work samples.
 After I had collected one student writing that represented each score point, I typed them and formatted them in our final copy paper template.
 I did this to make them even more anonymous and with an identical format, kids could focus more on the craft and content instead of the visual presentation.

 Make copies of the papers – either one for the entire class per day or just a few of each for small groups of students.
 Ask the students to read and compare the writings to the scoring guide.
 Can they figure out what score point each paper represents?
 Ask students to use highlighters or colored pencils to mark up the text with examples of various scoring criteria as they find it.
-For example, if there is a simile in the writing then this might indicate a 5-point paper because use of figurative language is shown in this score point.
+For example, if there is a simile in the writing then this might indicate a 5-point paper because the use of figurative language is shown in this score point.
 This type of activity really helps cement the scoring criteria in students’ minds so if possible it’s best to do this early in your writing unit.
-If you haven’t already downloaded it, you can get a a free copy of one week’s prompt from my opinion writing unit by clicking on the link below.
-I’m also including the student work samples featured in today’s post.
-Happy Teaching! ~ Sally
+If you haven’t already downloaded it, you can get a free copy of one week’s prompt from my opinion writing unit by clicking on the link below.
+Happy Teaching!